CISecurity/ArtifactExpressions/about/how-to.rst

   :width: 700
   :alt: Alternative text

-Choosing an Artifact and Test Type
+Choose an Artifact and Test Type
 ----------------------------------

 - For this example, we will be using the artifact type macos:pwpolicy59.
 Click below to view the documentation for this artifact: